agroimpacts/nmeo/materials/tutorials/aws-instances.md

 ## Using an AWS Virtual Windows Server

+1. First start up the virtual machine:
+    - If you have EC2 console permissions, what you will do is use your console sign-in link, e.g. https://551111111111.signin.aws.amazon.com/console, and then enter your admin-assigned user name and password.
+    - Go to EC2 > Instance, and then browse the list of available instances.
+Choose the one you need, and then Actions > Instance State > Start.
+It will spin up, taking a few minutes before ready.
+If you don't have permissions for this instance, you will not be able to start it.
-1. First start up the virtual machine (if you have EC2 console permissions-if not, ask the admin to start it)
+    -If you don't have permissions, ask the admin to start it.
 2. Install the right remote desktop client, and open it.
 Choose create a new connection.
 If you are using Microsoft Remote Desktop it will look like this:

     ![](figures/rdc_conn.png?raw=true){size=60%}